REQUEST FOR RESEARCH PROPOSALS MICROSOFT RESEARCH – FAPESP Versão em português

 e) If the research project results in patentable inventions, you must notify FAPESP so that Microsoft can decide if it wants to engage with you for an exclusive license.
 Terms of that exclusive license (fees, etc.) will be mutually agreed upon.
 The PI and his institution will retain the right to use the technology for research and teaching purposes.

 f) If your institution receives royalties for technology created as a result of the research project, FAPESP will receive a percentage of those royalties.
 This will be documented by a separate agreement.

 a) If you wish to use any pre-existing materials in the research project, you must obtain adequate rights from the owner so that you can grant the licenses to FAPESP and Microsoft as stated above.

 b) You may not subject the research project to the terms of an “Excluded License”.
 This does not mean that you cannot use “open source” technology in your research project but that you may not use it in a fashion that might subject the project to the terms of an Excluded License (which might eliminate the ability to patent the technology or negotiate an exclusive license).

 15 Information and clarification

-Please send any questions.
+Please send any questions to email@example.com.
 Please put “RFP FAPESP-Microsoft” in the subject line of your e-mail message to ensure a prompt and proper response.